Inside CVE-2025-59287: SoapFormatter RCE in WSUS

 Conclusion

 The honeypot that was deployed captured active exploitation attempts, confirming that threat actors are actively targeting this vulnerability in the wild.
-The captured payloads reveal attackers immediately leveraging WSUS’s elevated privileges to deploy additional payloads.
-These observations, combined with reports from Huntress and CISA’s addition of this vulnerability to the KEV catalog, show the importance of patching this issue (6, 7).
+These activities along with Huntress and CISA reports show the need for immediate patching (6, 7).

 References